worldskills/worldskills-angular-lib/README.md

 ## Build

-Run `ng build worldskills-angular-lib` or `npm run build_lib` to build the project.
+Run `npm run ws_build_lib` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Packaging